canjs/canjs/docs/can-guides/commitment/recipes/canvas-clock/canvas-clock.md

   ```
   {{method()}}
   ```
-  These methods are often functions on the `ViewModel`.
+  These methods are often functions on the element.
 - [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)
   has methods that give you details about that date and time:
   - [date.getSeconds()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getSeconds)